JERUKA9/uos/readme.txt

-UOS : United OpenLib of Sound.
+uos : United OpenLib of Sound.
 UOS unifies the best open-source audio libraries.

 For fpc, fpGUI, Lazarus and Delphi.

-With UOS you can:
+With uos you can:

 .
 Listen to mp3, ogg, wav, flac,... audio files.